 Chives are very easy to grow – regular water and seasonal fertiliser is all that's required, especially if you have planted your chives in an improved soil or premium potting mix and mulched to reduce weed competition.

 Although chives are tolerant of frost, wait until all likelihood of frost has passed before planting or sowing chives in the garden in spring.

 Being a low-maintenance plant, chives only need watering once or twice a week, more often in dry conditions.
 Apply blood and bone in spring and autumn.
-An application of seaweed solution will also help to improve the overall health and vigour of your chives.
+An application of an organic liquid fertiliser will also help to improve the overall health and vigour of your chives.

 Harvest your chives as needed; no further pruning is required.
 Remove the flower stems to improve flavour and to keep your chives productive.
 You can add the flowers to salads.

 Protect your plants from snails and slugs when they're young, using pet-friendly snail pellets or traps.
-As plants mature, they will be relatively pest free—in fact, chives can be used to make an organic spray to repel aphids.
+As plants mature, they will be relatively pest free.

 Chives can be propagated by seed or division.